Transitioning from a third party to a self managed HOA can at first seem daunting and may require some trial and error.

 HOA self-management doesn’t mean your board has to handle every task on its own.
 While volunteer board members can handle most of the operational tasks of managing their neighborhood, they may not have the expertise or availability to oversee some of the more complex bigger-picture responsibilities.

-A self-managed community may choose to outsource certain management tasks to professionals.
+A self managed HOA community may choose to outsource certain management tasks to professionals.
 Here are a few examples.

-A legal team can help advise your self-managed HOA to avoid liability concerns.
+A legal team can help advise policies to avoid liability concerns.
 They can also help with filing legal documents such as liens, foreclosures, representing you for any legal proceedings, and updating association documents.
 Some states and regions have more regulations than others around HOAs.

 Your CPA can handle tax filings and financial audits.